AbsaOSS/inception/README.md

    ```
    git clone https://github.com/AbsaOSS/inception.git
    ```
-2. Build and install the Java components of the Absa Inception Framework by executing the following commands in the *inception/src* directory in a Terminal window.
+2. Build the Java components of the Absa Inception Framework by executing the following commands in the *inception/src* directory in a Terminal window.
    ```
-   mvn clean compile package install
+   mvn clean compile package
    ```
 2. Build the Angular components of the Absa Inception Framework by executing the following commands in the *inception/src/inception-angular* directory in a Terminal